 What are the Benefits of using Merino Wool

-I’ve done some research to learn there’s many benefits of using Merino Wool including the following:
+I’ve done some research to learn there are many benefits of using Merino Wool including the following:

-Merino wool fabrics can dry just as fast as high-end synthetic fabric that have a similar weight.
+Merino wool fabrics can dry just as fast as the high-end synthetic fabric that has a similar weight.